bsmith89/StrainPGC/README.md

 ### Outputs

-The key result provided by StrainPGC is a strain-by-gene matrix assigning gene families to the genomes of each of the strains.
+The key result provided by StrainPGC is a strain-by-gene matrix indicating which genes are estimated to be present and which absent in the genomes of each of the strains.

 ### The StrainPGC Workflow